MetacoSA/Metaco-Trader/README.md

 * Splitting/Consolidating coins
 * Wallet management and tracking (mixing BIP38, BIP32, Stealth Address, normal address, colored or not, multi sig or not)

-Metaco Trader does not require any synchronization to work, but depends on a QBit Ninja Server.
+Metaco Trader does not require any synchronization to work, but depends on a NBitcoin.Server Server.

 NBitcoin.Server is a simple JSON API on the top of NBitcoin.Indexer.
 NBitcoin.Indexer is a blockchain indexer that depends on Azure Storage of Microsoft.